practicalli/clojure-web-services/postgres/postgres-cli.md

 Heroku toolbelt has many commands for viewing information and querying the Heroku Postgres database.
 Here is a breakdown of the most commonly used commands.

+> ####Hint::Postgres Command Line Client required
-> ####Hint:: The Heroku Toolbelt `pg` commands require a working postgres command line client to be installed and available on your operating system path.
+> Heroku Toolbelt `pg` commands require a working postgres command line client to be installed and available on your operating system path.
+>
+> [Ubuntu documentation: PostgreSQL](https://help.ubuntu.com/community/PostgreSQL) has details on installing postgresql clients.

 ## Postgres Information